nicholascarey/attackR/README.md

 study, given some simple morphological parameters it can be used to model how *any* attacking predator appears to a prey.
-It can also be applied to other filter-feeding whales which engulf large volumes of water, such as blue whales, given some inputs regarding mouth opening timings.
+It can also be applied to other filter-feeding whales which engulf large volumes of water, such as blue whales, given some inputs regarding mouth morphology and lunge timings.
 The package takes full account of the predator’s three-dimensional shape when determining its perceived size in the prey’s visual field.
 This is because at close distances, the maximum girth of the predator will not necessarily make up the widest apparent